Colors

 - Running route: where do you go running when it's dark outside?
 Do you run in the city on lighted, paved paths or do you like to run in the woods?
 Your jogging headlamp will need more or less lumens depending on where you run.
 If you always run on different paths, you can also choose a headlamp with different light levels.
 This way, you can always adjust the brightness of your running headlamp to your surroundings.

-- Weight: especially for headlamps with high luminosity, consider whether you want to carry the weight of the battery on your head.
-Although the power source for these heavy headlamps is usually attached to the back of the headband, this can still be quite annoying.
-There are also models that have a separate battery.
-However, the cable can easily get tangled.
+- Weight: Think about whether you want to carry the weight of the rechargeable battery or batteries on your head, especially for headlamps with a high light output.
+Although the power source for such heavy headlamps is usually attached to the back of the headband, this can still be annoying for you.
+There are also models with a separate rechargeable battery that can be carried in your pocket using an extension cable.
+A chest strap can also be an alternative to a headband.

-- Rear light: if your running route takes you through areas where there are many other joggers or other people using the road, a jogging headlamp with a rear light can be an advantage.
-This way, people can see you coming and can also see you from behind at all times, so you can avoid accidents.
+- Rear light: If your running route takes you through areas where there are lots of other joggers or road users, a headlamp with a rear light can't hurt.
+This means you can be seen at all times not only from the front but also from behind and can avoid accidents.
+Reflective elements on the headband also increase your visibility.

-- Battery life: the higher the light intensity of your headlamp, the shorter the battery life.
-Therefore, when buying your new jogging headlamp, pay attention to the battery run-time.
-Your should choose a headlamp according to your running habits.
+- Battery life: The higher the light intensity of your headlamp, the shorter the battery life.
+Therefore, when buying your new headlamp for jogging, pay attention to the light duration.
+It should suit you and your running habits.

-- Extras: some models come with cool extras.
-For example, some models let you control the light intensity via app or by remote control or the lamp saves your last settings.
-These extras are practical, but they also cost more.
+- Extras: Some models come up trumps with cool extras.
+For example, the light intensity can be controlled via app or remote control or the lamp can save your last settings.
+Such extras are practical, but are also reflected in the price.

 Browse our store and find the right headlamp for you and for your training in winter!